 United Fresh is the produce industry's leading voice on Capitol Hill on Farm Bill issues, and works closely with key lawmakers to advance this essential legislation.
-The nation's agriculture programs are currently operating under an extension of the 2008 Farm Bill.
-That extension will expire in September 2013.

 United Fresh members spoke up for specialty crop priorities in the 2013 Farm Bill at an April 24 hearing held by the Subcommittee on Horticulture, Research, Biotechnology and Foreign Agriculture of the House Agriculture Committee.
 Bill Brim, co-owner of Lewis Taylor Farms, and Sarah Frey-Talley, president and CEO of Frey Farms, both members of United's Government Relations Council and Grower-Shipper Board, outlined the critical importance of preserving funding for research, block grants, pest and disease programs, nutrition initiatives, and international market access programs.

 The hearing by the subcommittee was the first Farm Bill hearing of the 113th Congress and an important opportunity to preserve the specialty crop investments made in the 2008 Farm Bill.

 United Fresh also works to advance specialty crop priorities though the Specialty Crop Farm Bill Alliance, of which United is a founding member.
 The Alliance is a national coalition of more than 120 organizations representing growers of fruits, vegetables, dried fruit, tree nuts, nursery plants and other products that was established to enhance the competitiveness of specialty crop agriculture and improve the health of Americans by broadening the scope of U.S. agricultural public policy.
 The Alliance played a key role in securing a commitment to specialty crop programs in the 2008 Farm Bill.
 For more information about the Alliance's advocacy efforts, please visit www.strongeragriculture.org.